 FJ types in particular are famous for wearing their feelings on their sleeves; even the very private INFJ may have a hard time hiding their feelings because Fe users are usually very expressive with their facial features.
 They also become easily embarrassed, and will probably show it in some way by blushing or becoming very flustered.

 Fe users find immense joy in building rapport and a bond of shared feeling.
-They enjoy supporting and counseling others with emotional or relationship difficulties, and friendships are extremely important.
-Even the INFJs and ISFJs, though they have a strong need for alone time, highly value close friendships and will almost never turn down an opportunity to listen to a friend in need.
+They enjoy supporting and counseling others with emotional or relationship difficulties and friendships are highly prioritized.
+Even the introverted INFJs and ISFJs value close friendships and will almost never turn down an opportunity to listen to a friend in need.

 Extraverted feeling is a blessing and a curse to those who have it.
 The ability to absorb emotions can sometimes be difficult in situations where conflict arises.
 Fe users literally “feel” other’s emotions to a point where it can cause severe distress if someone around them is angry or sad.
 If those around them aren’t aware of others’ feelings, or make decisions largely based on logic, without regard for harmony, the Fe user can feel confusion and stress over the lack of harmony in the atmosphere.
 If someone is angry at them, the Fe user can become so distressed that they will literally become physically sick.
 Fe dominant and auxiliary types will do almost anything to resolve conflict and bring the mood back to a warm, harmonious atmosphere.